 config.yml) or in a

-the values in that configuration will take precedence over the
+persistent volume, then the values in that configuration will take

-configuration file rather than passing environment variables to
+changes to the configuration file rather than passing environment

 Docker containers are volatile.
 They are designed to be run, turned off, and destroyed.
 When using Docker, the best way to upgrade docassemble to a new version is to destroy and rebuild your containers.